RobbieEarle/al_da/README.md

 From the Settings page we are currently able to:

 - Set the account settings for this kiosk (ie. username and password required to access the settings page in the future)
-- Set the name of this kiosk
+- Set the name of this kiosk (this name will be appended to each scanned file on the remote AL server, so that in the event of an alert, network admin can identify which kiosk the file originated from)
 - Configure remote Assemblyline server details
 - Set up email alerts:
     - Toggle alerts